-1.2 Structural Description of Cholesterol
+Structural Description of Cholesterol

-Cholesterol's main structural frame work is a four fused hydrocarbon trans ring (A, B, C, D) skeleton of steroid nucleus as head and hydrocarbon branched tail.
+Cholesterol's main structural frame work is a trans ring of 4 hydrocarbons, fused together as A, B, C and D skeleton of steroid nucleus as head and hydrocarbon branched tail.
 There are two methyl groups on carbons 18 and 19 of the fused ring, two methyl groups on the branched chain (on C-21 and C-27) and there is a double bond between carbons 5 and 6.
-It consists of a total of 27 carbon atoms, 46 hydrogen atoms and one oxygen atom.
-Its molecular formula is $C{27}H{45}OH$ with a corresponding molar mass of 386g/mole.
+In this structure, the total carbon atoms are 27, hydrogen atoms are 46 and oxygen is one atom.
+Its molecular formula is C27H45OH with a corresponding molar mass of 386g/mole.
 Thus, cholesterol has a tetracyclic cyclopenta [a] phenanthrene structure, giving an IUPAC-IUB nomenclature of cholest 18,19,21,27-tetra methyl-5-en-3-ol10.
-It is an amphipathic compound with hydrophobic and hydrophilic portions [11].
-Cholesterol as animal steroid is a very important sterol in animals because of the position (C-3) of the β -hydroxyl group.
+It is an amphipathic compound with hydrophobic and hydrophilic portions11.
+Cholesterol as animal steroid is a very important sterol in animals because of the position (C-3) of the β hydroxyl group.
 Thus, this structural arrangement of β -OH group on the steroid nucleus (hydrocarbon head) and the branched hydrocarbon tail in cholesterol makes animal sterols intestinal absorption faster than plant sterol12.
-Figure 4, shows structures of cholesterol and its derivatives.

-2. Biosynthesis of cholesterol
+Biosynthesis of cholesterol